alexeygumirov/external-monitor-brightness/README.md

     - Can be set between 0 and 120 minutes.
 - `-l, --log-directory`: Specify the directory for the application logs. (default: `/tmp/external-monitor-brightness`)
 - `-v, --version`: Display the application version.
-- `-vv, --verbose`: Enable verbose logging. (loging level is set to DEBUG)
+- `-vv, --verbose`: Enable verbose logging. (logging level is set to DEBUG)

 ### Environment variables